meltwater/mlabs-koa/docs/README.md

 ```

 On app start, call `collectAppMetrics({ registry })`,
-then, metrics may then be accessed (without using the prefix) via
+then metrics may be accessed (without using the prefix) via

 ```js
 metrics.metric_name.inc()